Skip to content

 Quick example

-With streaming services of 35 and software subscriptions of 20 (plus gym/wellness of 40 and other subscriptions of 25), the result is 1,440.00.
-Change any figure and watch the output shift — it's often more useful to see the pattern than to memorise the formula.
+With streaming services of 35 and software subscriptions of 20 (plus gym/wellness of 40 and other subscriptions of 25), the annual result is 1,440.00.
+Change any figure and the output updates as you type — it's usually more useful to see how sensitive the total is to one line than to memorise the formula.

 What's happening under the hood